jounihenrikki/bashy/README.md

 Plus some extras for demonstration and inspiration.

 Long command line options and command completion together are the most valuable gift of Bashy.
+I believe Bashy has potential of becoming a de facto package for scripting.
-I hope they revolutionize the way you see shell scripting.
-Any furhter ideas and support are welcome.
+Any ideas and help to support the world conquest are welcome :).

 ## Features
 ### Long command line options